-We illustrate RING-CPD for the identification of epileptic seizures, which over two million Americans are suffering from \citep{iasemidis2003epileptic}.
+We illustrate RING-CPD for identifying epileptic seizures, which over two million Americans are suffering from \cite{iasemidis2003epileptic}.
 As a promising therapy, responsive neurostimulation requires automated algorithms to detect seizures as early as possible.
 Besides, to identify seizures, physicians have to review abundant electro-encephalogram (EEG) recordings, which in some patients may be quite subtle.
 Hence, it is important to develop methods with low false positive and false negative rates to detect seizures from the EEG recordings.
-We use the “Detect seizures in intracranial EEG (iEEG) recordings” database by the UPenn and Mayo Clinic (\href{https://www.kaggle.com/c/seizure-detection}{https://www.kaggle.com/c/seizure-detection}), which consists of the EEG recordings of $12$ subjects (eight patients and four dogs).
+We use the “Detect seizures in intracranial EEG (iEEG) recordings” database by the UPenn and Mayo Clinic (https://www.kaggle.com/c/seizure-detection), which consists of the EEG recordings of $12$ subjects (eight patients and four dogs).
 For each subject, both the normal brain activity and the seizure activity are recorded multiple times, which are one-second clips with various channels (from $16$ to $72$), reducing to a multivariate stream of iEEGs.
-Following the procedure of \cite{zambon2019change}, we represent the iEEG data as functional connectivity networks using Pearson correlation in the high-gamma band ($70$-$100$Hz) \citep{bastos2016tutorial}.
-Functional connectivity networks are weighted graphs, where the vertexes are the electrodes, and the weights of edges correspond to the coupling strength of the vertexes.
+Following the preprocessing procedure of \cite{zambon2019change}, we represent the iEEG data as functional connectivity networks using Pearson correlation in the high-gamma band ($70$-$100$Hz) \cite{bastos2016tutorial}.
+Functional connectivity networks are weighted graphs, where the vertices are the electrodes, and the weights of edges correspond to the coupling strength of the vertices.
 An illustration of the networks is in Figure~\ref{fig:brain}.
-The sample sizes of the $12$ subjects are also different, and the true change-point $\tau$'s are also known - before the change-point, the networks are generated from the seizure period, while after the change-point, the networks are generated from the normal brain activity, so we have the ground truth.
+The sample sizes of the $12$ subjects are also different, and the true change-points $\tau$ are also known - before the change-point, the networks are from the seizure period, while after the change-point, the networks are from the normal brain activity, so we have the ground truth.
 We use the Frobenius norm to measure the distance between the observations represented by the weighted adjacency graphs.